opencast/opencast/docs/guides/admin/docs/installation/rpm-fedora.md

 `opencastXX-distribution-worker`

-This is the worker package that contains the modules that create the most CPU load (encoding, OCR, etc).
+This is the worker package that contains the modules that create the most CPU load (encoding, OCR, etc.).
 So it is recommended to deploy this on a more powerful machine.